Delegation Test in 15 Minutes: Reclaim 8–12 Hours a Week for $75K–$96K Operators

 Total delegation potential: 10 hours weekly

-Result: Recovered 5 hours in first week.
+Recovered 5 hours in the first week

-Total recovery: 10 hours weekly = 520 hours annually.
+10 hours weekly = 520 hours annually

-Impact on revenue: Those 10 hours went to sales and strategic work.
-Revenue grew from $68K to $79K in 90 days. $11K/month increase.
+Revenue grew from $68K to $79K in 90 days — $11K/month increase

-Cost of delegation: $700/month.
+Cost of delegation: $700/month

-ROI: $11,000 ÷ $700 = 15.7X return on delegation spend.
+ROI: $11,000 ÷ $700 = 15.7X return on delegation spend

 The shift: From “I can’t afford to delegate” to “I can’t afford NOT to delegate.”

-Your Next Move
+Your Next Delegation Move After Running the Test

 You’re spending 10-15 hours weekly on work someone else could do for $15-25/hour.